Andrea-Bruno/fast-multiplication-algorithm/README.md

 | 0 | 0 | 0 | 0 | 0 | 0 |
 | 0 | 0 | 0 | 0 | 0 | 0 |

-### Offset Matrix and Pattern Propagation via LFSR
+### Pattern Propagation Using LFSR Technology (Single-Bit Distribution)

 In our example, both operands—3 and 5—have two bits set to 1, so either can be selected as the "offset matrix."
-For simplicity, we choose **3** (binary `110`) and place its bits along the diagonal of the 6×6 matrix.
+We choose **3** (binary `110`) and place its bits along the diagonal of the 6×6 matrix.
 The remaining operand, **5** (binary `101`), is treated as the **pattern** to be propagated.

 Each row in the matrix corresponds to a bit position in the offset matrix.
 Where a diagonal cell contains a `1`, it signals that the row is active and the horizontal brush must initiate at that offset.
+Instead of replicating the entire pattern across the row, the system distributes the bits of the pattern **vertically**, assigning one bit per active row.

+This means:
+- The first active row receives the first bit of the pattern (`1`),
+- The second active row receives the second bit (`0`),
+- The third active row receives the third bit (`1`), and so on.

-The brush then propagates the pattern horizontally using **Shift Register technology**, specifically a **Linear-Feedback Shift Register (LFSR)**.
+The propagation is performed using **Shift Register technology**, such as **Linear-Feedback Shift Registers (LFSR)**, which efficiently shift and place the bit at the correct offset position on each row.

-The LFSR replicates the bit pattern of the second operand (`101`) across each active row, starting from the offset position indicated by the diagonal.
-This propagation is deterministic and efficient, allowing the multiplication logic to be executed without traditional arithmetic operations.

-The updated matrix below shows the diagonal offset flags in bold, and illustrates how the pattern would be applied horizontally on active rows:
+The updated matrix below

 |     |     |     |     |     |     |
 |-----|-----|-----|-----|-----|-----|